 The Circular prescribes the minimum requirements that need to be included in a transfer pricing report.
 In addition, it provides that the transfer pricing report should be (i) prepared by a transfer pricing expert, and (ii) submitted to the CTA by a person who has a license to act as an auditor of a company according to the Cyprus Companies Law Cap.
 113 and is required to carry out an assurance control confirming the quality of the transfer pricing report.

-For further advice please contact our tax lawyers, Stelios Triantafyllides, Olga Adamidou and Emily Petridou who can assist with your tax queries.
+For further advice please contact our tax lawyers, Stelios Triantafyllides and Olga Adamidou who can assist with your tax queries.